-Cribl LogStream can receive data from various Sources, including Splunk, HTTP, Elastic Beats, Kinesis, Kafka, TCP JSON, and many others.
+Cribl LogStream can receive continuous data input from various Sources, including Splunk, HTTP, Elastic Beats, Kinesis, Kafka, TCP JSON, and many others.

 Supported data Sources that send to Cribl LogStream: